genosse-einhorn/old-windows-updates/vbox/win95/win95-in-vbox-problems.md

 This can be fixed by reinstalling the affected device drivers.

 * Make sure that the Windows 95 setup files (CD or floppies) can be accessed by Windows.
 * Go into the *Device Manager* (right-click on `My Computer`, `Properties`) and remove every device with a yellow exclamation mark next to it.
+For network related stuff, remove every network card.
 * Reboot.

 After the reboot, Windows 95 will detect the removed devices and install the drivers from the Windows 95 CD or floppies.

-# Windows 95 shows 4 floppy drives
+# Windows 95 shows 4 floppy drives, or one floppy drive which won't work

 ![](screenshots/4-floppies.png)